kheller18/data-structures-algorithms/questions/SQL.md

     + If a table is dropped, all things associated with the tables are dropped as well.
 This includes - the relationships defined on the table with other tables, the integrity checks and constraints, access privileges and other grants that the table has.
 To create and use the table again in its original form, all these relations, checks, constraints, privileges and relationships need to be redefined.
 However, if a table is truncated, none of the above problems exist and the table retains its original structure.

 3. What is the difference between DELETE and TRUNCATE statements?
-    + The TRUNCATE command is used to delete all the rows from the table and free the space containing the table.
+    + `TRUNCATE`: command is used to delete all the rows from the table and free the space containing the table.
-    + The DELETE command deletes only the rows from the table based on the condition given in the where clause or deletes all the rows from the table if no condition is specified.
+    + `DELETE`: command deletes only the rows from the table based on the condition given in the where clause or deletes all the rows from the table if no condition is specified.
 But it does not free the space containing the table.

 4. What are Aggregate and Scalar functions?
     + An aggregate function performs operations on a collection of values to return a single scalar value.
 Aggregate functions are often used with the GROUP BY and HAVING clauses of the SELECT statement.
 Following are the widely used SQL aggregate functions: